Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Previous Work

 The $\ell_{2,\infty}$ subspace perturbation bounds considered in previous works are a special type of the more general linear functions studied in this work.
 The works \citet{koltchinskii_perturbation_2016} and \citet{xia_sup-norm_2019} study perturbation bounds for linear functions of eigenvectors, with the latter focusing on the ``unbalanced'' setting, wherein the column dimension is significantly larger than the row dimension.
 Similarly, \citet{koltchinskii_asymptotics_2016} provides perturbation bounds for linear functions of principal components under Gaussian noise in a general Hilbert space.
-However, these previous results all operate in the ``large eigengaps'' regime, implicitly requiring that the eigengap $\Delta_j$ is of similar order to the eigenvalue spike $\lambda_r$.
-The works \citet{cheng_tackling_2021,chen_asymmetry_2021,li_minimax_2022} all provide perturbation bounds for linear functions of eigenvectors in the ``small eigengaps'' regime, though both \citet{cheng_tackling_2021} and \citet{chen_asymmetry_2021} require \emph{asymmetric} noise, something that we do not consider herein.
+However, these previous results primarily operate in the ``large eigengaps'' regime, or at least have stronger eigengap conditions than in this work.
+The works \citet{cheng_tackling_2021,chen_asymmetry_2021,li_minimax_2025} all provide perturbation bounds for linear functions of eigenvectors in the ``small eigengaps'' regime, though both \citet{cheng_tackling_2021} and \citet{chen_asymmetry_2021} require \emph{asymmetric} noise, something that we do not consider herein.

 This work is also closely related to a number of works studying the asymptotic theory for low-rank matrix models.
 For example, \citet{xia_normal_2021,xia_confidence_2019,bao_singular_2021} consider asymptotic theory for the $\sin\Theta$ distances in matrix denoising, and \citet{bao_statistical_2022,koltchinskii_normal_2017} study the asymptotic distribution of $\sin\Theta$ distances for the spiked principal component analysis model.
 These works also pertain to the so-called ``supercritical'' regime in random matrix theory, for which there are a number of works studying the asymptotics for eigenvalues and eigenvectors in matrix denoising \citep{ding_high_2020,capitaine_limiting_2018,benaych-georges_eigenvalues_2011,benaych-georges_singular_2012,knowles_outliers_2014,capitaine_central_2012,capitaine_largest_2009} and PCA \citep{ding_spiked_2021,paul_asymptotics_2007,bloemendal_principal_2016,baik_phase_2005,ding_spiked_2021-1,onatski_asymptotics_2012,johnstone_consistency_2009}, though these lists are incomplete.